miroslavpopovic/aspnetcore-workshop/README.md

 | [Session #9](/docs/09-versioning-limiting-monitoring.md) | Versioning APIs, usage limiting, monitoring and creating health checks |
 | [Session #10](/docs/10-blazor-client.md) | Introduction to Blazor and creating client-side Blazor client |
 | [Session #99](/docs/99-resources.md) | Resources and further reading |

+## License

+You are welcome to use this workshop material as you see fit.
+Either by following it yourself, creating a live workshop for your company or your community, or using it as a base for your own version of workshop.
+Having said that, it would be great if you gave some attribution and let me know how did you use the material :).